-Two programming modes are available for the bottom mount unit.
+Two programming modes are available for the side-by-side unit.
 Mode A allows the reading of both the Freezer and Fresh Food Thermistor.
 It is also used to program the following:

-- Defrost Duration (When set to Conventional Defrost in Mode B) - VCC speed (speed in which compressor will operate) - Freezer and Fresh Food Cut-In/Cut-Out Differential (Temperature Difference between cycle "OFF" and cycle "ON" temperatures).
+- Defrost Duration (when set to Conventional Defrost in Mode B) - VCC speed (speed in which compressor will operate) - Freezer and Fresh Food Cut-In/Cut-Out Differential (temperature difference between cycle "OFF" and cycle "ON" temperatures).
 Mode B is used for all other programmable functions.
 To access the program modes follow the steps below. - 1.
 Open the refrigerator door. - 2.
-Press "ACTIVATE CONTROLS" pad (far left pad).
-Then press "HIDDEN BUTTON" pad (located between display window and Max Ref pad).
+Press "ACTIVATE CONTROLS" pad (to right of display window).
+Then press "HIDDEN BUTTON" pad (located between "Lower" and "Max Ref" pad).

-3. Within 6 seconds of pressing the Hidden Button pad, press the "MAX REF" pad, then press the "MAX FRZ" pad, the "MAX REF" pad, then the "MAX FRZ".
+3. Within 6 seconds press the "MAX REF" pad, then press the "MAX FRZ" pad, the "MAX REF" pad, then press the "MAX FRZ".